-Origin of the Missouri State Park System
+The Birth of the State Park System

-In 1923, the state acquired the historic Arrow Rock Tavern.
-However, it was not until 1924 that the first state park tracts were secured.
+In 1923, the state acquired the historic Arrow Rock Tavern, and 1924, the first state park tracts were secured.
 On Oct.
 17, 1924, Big Spring State Park became the first Missouri state park.
 That park, Alley Spring State Park and Round Spring State Park later were recognized as being nationally significant and became part of the National Park Service’s Ozark National Scenic Riverways.

 By the end of 1925, the state park system had grown to eight areas with a total of 23,244 acres.
 That same year, the legislature increased the revenue to support the growing state park system.

 As the system grew in size and number, the public showed an even greater interest in state parks.
-In addition to enjoying the recreational areas available, many Missourians began to express a desire to preserve portions of their state’s most outstanding natural landscapes as well as places important to the history of the state and its people.
+Many Missourians began to express a desire to preserve portions of their state’s most outstanding natural landscapes as well as places important to the history of the state and its people.

 Civilian Conservation Corps

-In the 1930s, the Missouri state park system went through its most significant period of change and development.
-Beginning in 1933, under the direction of President Franklin Roosevelt, Congress authorized many federal public works programs to help alleviate the unemployment problem.
-The program that meant the most to Missouri's state park system was the Civilian Conservation Corps (CCC).
+In the 1930s, the park system went through its most significant period of change and development.
+Beginning in 1933, under the direction of President Franklin Roosevelt, U.S. Congress authorized the Civilian Conservation Corps (CCC).

 By 1934, some 4,000 men were employed in Missouri to complete both conservation and construction work in national and state forests and state parks.
 Projects ranged from construction of dining lodges, picnic shelters, cabins and campgrounds to installation of sewer lines.

 In addition to state monies for park purposes, the system drew from federal sources.
 The state’s receipt of federal funds from the federal revenue sharing program provided a better budget for state parks.
 Since 1965, the system has sought assistance from the federal Land and Water Conservation Fund to acquire and develop state park lands and facilities.

 Missouri Department of Natural Resources

 In 1974, with the reorganization of nearly all state government, the Missouri Department of Natural Resources was created and assumed the state park board’s responsibilities for the administration of the state park system.
-Under the Department of Natural Resources, the park system has continued to expand and improve to meet the needs of all Missourians and visitors to our state.
+The size of the system continued to grow and represent the major natural and cultural heritage themes of Missouri while providing Missourians with plenty of recreational opportunities.